tinverse/tsm/README.md

 }
 ```

 `s.step()` is missing in the ThreadedHsm.
 The State Machine thread blocks waiting for the next event to arrive in the event queue and processes it as soon as it arrives.
-So far, the "contract" is that the user creates a "Traits" struct.
-When a policy is applied to it, the `Traits` type is transformed into a state machine.
-The only *must have* requirement for a Traits struct is that it must have a `transitions` type which defines the state transition table.
+So far, the "contract" is that the user creates a "Context" struct.
+When a policy is applied to it, the `Context` type is transformed into a state machine.
+The only *must have* requirement for a Context struct is that it must have a `transitions` type which defines the state transition table.
+The transition table is a std::tuple of `Transition`s.

 ##### Start and Stop States